rezahili/PPTP-VPN-Docker-Compose/README.md

 ## Step 3

 In project directory use this commond to run it:
-` docker-compose up `
+` docker compose up `
-and if you want to stop use ` docker-compose down `
+and if you want to stop use ` docker compose down `